stepzen-dev/snippets/reshape/fields/README.md

 [`Query.humanName`](exposed.graphql#L32-L35) uses the selection `human { name }` which selects just a `Human`'s name.
 It is effectively executing `query ($id:ID!) {human(id:$id) { name }}` when `humanName` is selected in an operation.

 [`Query.droidFriends`](exposed.graphql#L37-L40) uses the selection `droid { friends }` where `friends` type is a composite type, `[Character]`.
 Even though the selected single field `friends` is a composite type, it has no selection in its `@materializer`.
-Instead when an operation is executed that selects `droidFriends` then the selection against that field is applied to the selection of `friends`.
+Instead, when an operation is executed that selects `droidFriends`,  the selection against that field is applied to the selection of `friends`.
 For example the execution of this operation

 ```graphql
 query DroidFriends {